marcolivierbouch/custom-domain-ready/README.md

 AUTH_BEARER_TOKEN= # create your own bearer token that can access the projects
 ```

-6. Add a new domain using the configuration-api
+6. Add a new domain using the configuration-api.
-7. Finish the domain configuration
+7. Finish the domain configuration.
+8. Use the proxy with the new domain and slug you added.